Bridgeport, California

 Bridgeport is an unincorporated community and census-designated place (CDP) in Mono County, California, United States.
-It is the Mono county seat.
+It is the county seat of Mono County.
 The population was 553 at the 2020 census.

 The first post office at Bridgeport opened in 1864.
 The ZIP code is 93517, and the community is in area codes 760 and 442.

 Geography

+Bridgeport is in northwestern Mono County and lies at an elevation of 6463 ft in the middle of the Bridgeport Valley.
+The valley is ringed by mountains with the Sierra Nevada to the west, the Sweetwater Mountains to the north, and the Bodie Hills to the east.